 Which Hot Tubs Are the Best?

 There are a lot of hot tub manufacturers to choose from when you are ready to buy your backyard spa.
-Which hot tubs are the best comes down to personal preference and a combination of important qualities.
-Look for a hot tub that is energy efficient, has a high-quality water care system and filters, advanced water delivery system, full-foam insulation, and high-quality parts.
+Which hot tubs are the best comes down to personal preference and a combination of important qualities?
+Look for a hot tub that is energy efficient, has a high-quality water care system and filters, an advanced water delivery system, full-foam insulation, and high-quality parts.
 You’ll also want to choose the manufacturer with a jet system that fits your needs and preferences.
 The best hot tubs should last more than 10 years and come with a great warranty.
 Here is a quick comparison of 3 of the top hot tub manufacturers in the United States.

 Bullfrog Spas is currently the leader in energy efficiency.
 Their water delivery system uses 90% less plumbing, which saves you money on heating and operating costs.
 They also have the most customizable jet designs, reliable construction, and easy maintenance.

-Jacuzzi® is the original hot tub brand and has been around since the 1950s.
+Jacuzzi® Hot Tubs is the original hot tub brand and has been around since the 1950s.
 They are known for being built to last by using high-quality materials.
 Their jets use a careful balance of air and water for a low-pressure massaging jet.